Personal information means information about an identifiable individual such as their name, contact details, income, or employment details.

 - your rights in relation to the personal information we hold

-We collect personal information for a lawful purpose connected with our functions and activities of administering the tax laws.
+We collect personal information for lawful purposes connected with our functions and activities of administering the revenue laws.

-This includes ensuring the correct tax is paid and payments like student loans or child support are made on time.
-Our functions also include investigating complaints or non-compliance with tax law.
+This purpose includes ensuring the correct tax is paid and payments like student loans or child support are made on time.
+We can also use the information to investigate complaints or non-compliance with revenue law.

 We may get this information from:

 - other parties.

 When we collect your personal information